zhunt3r/Msi_patch/docs/WINDOWS_DOWNLOAD_GUIDE.md

 - Create your bootable OS in your USB drive
 - Done!

 > I recommend disconnecting Wifi/Ethernet from the internet, before you start installing, that way, you can install without requiring a microsoft account and if you do a limited install, it will skip a lot of steps.
 Primarily useful for Windows 11.
+This might also help. <https://gist.github.com/dougg0k/11d0241c0ddf1c88f2f2df1308d7bcf2>

 > After you install, activate the windows before applying tweaks [scripts/optional_helpers/activate_windows.cmd](/scripts/optional_helpers/activate_windows.cmd) Add your KEY to the right place in the file.
 Run as administrator.

 > Do all windows update before continuing with scripts.